 FAMILY LAW

 We believe in trying to reach a quick, amicable and cost-effective outcome whenever possible.
 It is always our aim to work with the wants and needs of our clients and we try very hard not to ‘de-rail’ the process.
-Here at Denise Maxwell Solicitors, we will provide you with the advice relevant to you and your situation, along with the options and practical steps towards finalising your family law matter.
+Here at Hensen Maxwell Solicitors, we will provide you with the advice relevant to you and your situation, along with the options and practical steps towards finalising your family law matter.
+We also aim to give well-rounded advice, often touching upon other areas of law whenever applicable either by providing advice (if it’s within our expertise), or providing referrals within our trusted network to assist our client’s to consider all aspects.

-Our Family Law Solicitor, Tamara Hensen, has extensive experience in all things relating to relationships: family law matters (property, parenting, maintenance, financial agreements etc), domestic violence matters and child protection matters.
+Our Family Law team, headed by Tamara Hensen, have extensive experience in all things relating to relationships: family law matters (property, parenting, maintenance, financial agreements etc), domestic violence matters and child protection matters.
 Because of this, we are able to offer our clients expert advice and guidance through what is often a very stressful process.

 With separating parties, a lot of the time there is some common ground that has already been reached between the parties or, with some advice and guidance through the process, we can reach some common ground.
 We build on this and help our clients reach a final agreement.
 However, we also understand that not all matters suitable for a collaborative or dispute-resolution focussed process.
 This is particularly the case when there has been domestic and family violence which has, and often still does, impact on a party.